 Once the drug is absorbed through the digestive tract, 45-60 minutes later, it quickly reaches peak concentrations.

-Around the 4-6 hour mark, you will feel the strongest effects of the modafinil.
-This usually lasts another 2 hours.
+Around the 4–6 hour mark, you will feel the strongest effects of the modafinil.
+This usually lasts another two hours.

 The half-life of modafinil is about 12 to 15 hours.

 A lot of websites discuss half-life, but don’t actually tell you what this means or why it’s important.

 Drug half-life is a measurement of the time it takes for exactly half the drug to be eliminated from the bloodstream.